Settings for the Plex Media Player app can be accessed from the User Menu located in the upper-right of the the Home Screen.

 Automatically Sign In

-If you're in a Plex Home, you can use this option to have the app automatically sign in to the currently-selected user and bypass any PIN for that user.
+If you’re a member of a Plex Home, you can use this option to have the app automatically sign in to the last used user and bypass any PIN for that user.

 Choose the language for the Plex Media Player interface.

 The cinema trailers setting controls how many cinema trailers will play before a movie.
 Source settings can be controlled through Plex Media Server.

 Related Page: Cinema Trailers & Extras

 The screen saver setting controls the timeout before the screen saver begins.
 Note that this is independent from the system.